 The well-being of you and your family is priority, but if time will let you, shut off your heating and air conditioning system and cover the outdoor equipment with a tarp.
 Make sure you remove the tarp and any debris before you turn your unit back on following a storm.

 After the storm has passed, make sure the system is safe before turning it back on.
 First, verify there are no indicators of damage and clean any debris from around the unit.
 Call Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the system.
 Once you’ve had the system inspected by a professional, turn the equipment back on immediately to help dry the home and avoid mold from getting into the equipment or ductwork.

-If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.